20 Staple Pantry Items for Making Cheap Meals

 18. Spices and Herbs

-You’ll be needing these to add flavor to all your favorite meals and recipes.
-They’ll run you a bit more in cost, but if you shop for the right brand of spices and herbs you can generally get them for a low price.
-Ones that you’ll find yourself using most often include chili powder, garlic and onion powder, basil, oregano, Italian seasoning, red pepper, cumin, nutmeg, and cinnamon.
+You’ll need these to add flavor to all your favorite meals and recipes.
+They’ll run you a bit more in cost, but if you shop for the right spices and herbs, you can get them for a low price.
+Ones that you’ll find yourself using most often include chili powder, garlic powder, onion powder, parsley, paprika, basil, oregano, Italian seasoning, red pepper, cumin, nutmeg, and cinnamon.

 19. Kosher or Sea Salt

 Much healthier than table salt, kosher or sea salt will add powerful flavor, while you won’t have to worry about those undesired additives.
-My favorite salt is made by Redmond Salt
+My favorite salt is Redmond Salt

 20. Peppercorn